asifulshiam/bus_agentub/README.md

 - Update live bus GPS location
 - Manage boarding points
 - View passenger list with boarding sequence
+- View ticket sales report for their assigned buses

 **Cannot Do:**
 - Self-register (must be registered by owner)